Worshipful Company of Stationers and Newspaper Makers: History

 In 1403, the Corporation of London approved the formation of a guild of stationers.
 At this time, the occupations considered stationers for the purposes of the guild were text writers, limners (illuminators), bookbinders or booksellers who worked at a fixed location (stationarius) beside the walls of St Paul's Cathedral.
 Booksellers sold manuscript books, or copies thereof produced by their respective firms for retail; they also sold writing materials.
 Illuminators illustrated and decorated manuscripts.

 Printing gradually displaced manuscript production so that, by the time the guild received a royal charter of incorporation on 4 May 1557, it had in effect become a printers' guild.
 In 1559, it became the 47th in city livery company precedence.
 At the time, it was based at Peter's College, which it bought from St Paul's Cathedral.
 During the Tudor and Stuart periods, the Stationers were legally empowered to seize "offending books" that violated the standards of content set down by the Church and state; its officers could bring "offenders" before ecclesiastical authorities, usually the Bishop of London or the Archbishop of Canterbury, depending on the severity of the transgression.
-Thus the Stationers played an important role in the culture of England as it evolved through the intensely turbulent decades of the Protestant Reformation and toward the English Civil War.
+Thus the Stationers played an important role in the culture of England through the intensely turbulent decades of the Protestant Reformation and toward the English Civil War.

 The Stationers' Charter, which codified its monopoly on book production, ensured that once a member had asserted ownership of a text or "copy" by having it approved by the company, no other member was entitled to publish it, that is, no one else had the "right to copy" it.
 This is the origin of the term "copyright".
 However, this original "right to copy" in England was different from the modern conception of copyright.
-The stationers' "copy right" was a protection granted to the printers of a book; "copyright" introduced with the Statute of Anne, or the Copyright Act of 1710, was a right granted to the author(s) of a book based on statutory law.
+The stationers' "copy right" was a protection granted to the printers of a book; "copyright" introduced with the Statute of Anne, or the Copyright Act 1710, was a right granted to the author(s) of a book based on statutory law.